timwebster9/jenkins-tcp-log-fowarder-plugin/README.md

 * Go to Manage Jenkins -> Configure System
 * Scroll down to 'Tcp Log Forwarder Plugin'
 * Tick 'Enable'
-* Fill in the fields for host and port
+* Fill in the fields for host, port and any other option

 ### Freestyle Projects